These are instructions for drafting an off-shoulder dress sleeve pattern.

-Draw two more the same lines in point A and A2.
+Draw two more of the same lines in points A and A2.

-Draw a perpendicular line from point D and mark point D1 at the distance 6 inches for all sizes.
+Draw a perpendicular line from point D and mark point D1 at a distance of 6 inches for all sizes.

-Continue the line and mark point D2 at the distance 3 inches for all sizes.
+Continue the line and mark point D2 at the distance of 3 inches for all sizes.

-Draw a perpendicular line in point D2 and mark point E at the distance 2 inches.
+Draw a perpendicular line in point D2 and mark point E at a distance of 2 inches.

 Distance EI = A1H minus 9 inches (it’s 3 inches in my case and in your case too if you made line A1H equal 12 inches).